metalbear-co/mirrord-vscode/README.md

 * The debugged process will start with mirrord, and receive the context of the impersonated pod.
 It will receive its environment variables and incoming traffic, will read and write files to it, and send outgoing traffic through it.

 > Unless explicitly set [in the config](https://mirrord.dev/docs/reference/configuration/#root-kubeconfig), mirrord uses your machine's default kubeconfig for access to the Kubernetes API.
+Alternatively, use the [port mapping configuration](https://mirrord.dev/docs/reference/configuration/#feature-network-incoming-port_mapping).

 > For incoming traffic, make sure your local process is listening on the same port as the remote pod.

-> By default, mirrord is disabled when you open a VSCode window.
-To change this behaviour, set the `enabledByDefault` setting to `true`.

 ## Configuring mirrord for VSCode